Milton Abbas: Demography

-In the 2011 Census Milton Abbas civil parish had 263 dwellings, 232 households and a population of 755.
+In the 2011 census Milton Abbas civil parish had 263 dwellings, 232 households and a population of 755; 25% of the population lived in a communal establishment and 59% of the population was male, reflecting the effect of the boarding school on census figures for the parish.

-Culture and community

 18th-century street fair

-Every two years, villagers recreate their historic country fair to celebrate the rebuilding of the present village over 225 years ago.
-The fair attracts thousands of visitors and has become one of Dorset's key summer events.
-The main street is closed to traffic, and residents and stall holders dress in 18th-century costume.
-The day includes traditional music and dancing, local crafts people, stalls and demonstrations, a Dorset farmers' market, children's entertainment, Morris dancing, and local food and ale.
+Every two years there is a simulation of an 18th-century country fair with traditional music and dancing and local crafts people.
+Residents and stall holders dress in period costume.

 Notable buildings

-Within Milton Abbas civil parish are 75 structures that are listed by Historic England for their historical or architectural interest; four structures are listed as Grade I, six are Grade II* and the rest are Grade II.
+Within Milton Abbas civil parish, 75 structures are listed by Historic England for their historical or architectural interest; four structures are listed as Grade I, six are Grade II* and the rest are Grade II.
 The Grade I structures are the Abbey Church of St Mary, St Sansom and St Bradwalader, the Chapel of St Catherine, Milton Abbey School, and The Abbot's Hall and kitchen at Milton Abbey.
 The Grade II* structures are the almshouses and reading room, Delcombe Manor, Garden Cottage at Delcombe Manor, the Parish Church of St James (built circa 1786), The Old Rectory, and The Stone Lodge And Gatehouse (including the gatehouse, gatepiers and gates).
 In addition to the listed structures, 535 ha of parkland around the abbey site are listed as Grade II* on the Register of Historic Parks and Gardens.

 The Abbey Church dates mostly from the 14th century, with a 15th-century north transept and tower extension.
 It was restored in 1790 by James Wyatt and in 1865 by Sir George Gilbert Scott.
 It is described in its listing text as "a church of major importance".
 The Chapel of St Catherine dates from the late 12th century and originally served the abbey.
 It has been changed little since its construction; during the 18th century the chancel walls were raised and the nave's west wall rebuilt, in 1901 it was restored, and about 1980 the stone slates on the north side of the roof were replaced with artificial stone.
 Milton Abbey School, built in 1771–1776 as a country house, was designed by Sir William Chambers and James Wyatt in the early Gothic Revival style.
 It largely replaced the abbey's domestic buildings.
 The abbot's hall and kitchen at Milton Abbey used to be the abbey's hall (built 1498) and dining room (17th century); they were incorporated into the country house (now Milton Abbey School) by Chambers and restored by Sir Gilbert Scott in the mid-19th century.
 A fire in 1956 destroyed internal features in the kitchen.

 Milton Manor, on the east side of the village, is listed as Grade II.
 It was originally built in the mid 19th century as a shooting lodge forming part of the Hambro Estate.
 It was enlarged in the early 20th century in the Arts and Crafts style.